In Florence, near the Medici Chapels

 In a highly central location, between the train station of Santa Maria Novella and Piazza San Lorenzo, the Hotel Art Atelier is the ideal residence for visiting all of Florence, pleasantly strolling through the alleys and streets that have made it one of the world’s most unique cities.

 How to reach us

-From the Central Station of Santa Maria Novella Piazza exit the station, cross the road and reach the traffic lights, cross the road again and turn right onto Piazza Unita d’Italia, through the square to Via del Melarancio, take the road to the end and turn left onto Via dell, after a few steps on the right side at number 20 red you can find the Art Hotel Atelier.
+From the Central Station of Santa Maria Novella Piazza exit the station on the left.
+Cross the road and turn right, reach the traffic lights, cross the road again and turn right onto Piazza Unita d’Italia, through the square to Via del Melarancio, take the road to the end and turn left onto Via dell, after a few steps on the right side at number 20 red you can find the Art Hotel Atelier.

-The international airport ‘Amerigo Vespucci’ in Florence is 7 km, you reach the hotel by taxi or public transport direct to the station of Santa Maria Novella, from there follow the indications point to ‘train’.
+The international airport ‘Amerigo Vespucci’ in Florence is 7 km away, you reach the hotel by taxi or public transport direct to the station of Santa Maria Novella, from there follow the indications point to ‘train’.

 From the A1 Milano Rome, Milan / Genoa / Pisa – Florence North Exit Highway A11

 Take Viale Guidoni, and follow the signs to “Centro”.
 Continue straight for about 2 km.
 Before the fifth traffic light turn right onto Via E. Forlanini direction “Center”, “Fortress”.
 At the roundabout turn left and take Viale F. Redi (avenue), direction “Centro”, “Fortress”.